nonta1234/terraining-heightmap-generator/README.md

 <br>

 > [!IMPORTANT]
-> Since version 2, we have utilized MapTiler's functionality, and a MapTiler API key has become mandatory.
+> Since version 2, I have utilized MapTiler's functionality, and a MapTiler API key has become mandatory.
 While it is possible to optionally get elevation data from Mapbox, a MapTiler API key is still required in that case.
 I appreciate your understanding.

 <br>